-Earth Day will roll around on April 22: How is your environmental footprint doing?
-There’s no better time to shop for a new green living home than spring, and many home buyers are making the switch to more green living home.
+Earth Day will roll around on April 22: How is your environmental footprint?
+There’s no better time to shop for a new green living home than spring, and many home buyers are making the switch to a more green living home.
 Energy-saving products can lower your total cost of ownership and improve the quality of your family’s daily lives.

 Know What To Look For

 Green living home builders try to source materials locally to cut down on transportation and energy costs in the manufacturing process.
 They may try to incorporate recycled materials and architectural salvage items.
 Taking the home’s location into consideration helps create designs that are more energy-efficient and sustainable.
 Look for homes designed to fit into their surroundings, taking advantage of natural light.

 If you’re buying an existing home, consider purchasing one that was not designed to have electric air conditioning; it will have better airflow and heat dissipation.
 Be aware that constructing any new abode takes an environmental toll as new materials require energy for manufacturing and transport.
 Purchasing an existing home may cause less damage long-term than building from scratch.